tonyjara/sas-template/README.md

 ## Creating an admin user

+To create an admin user create first a regular user, while in development no email will be send for confirmation.
+Instead a Verification link will be printed to your terminal.
-To create an admin user create first a regular user and then change the role to admin directly in your database with any DB editor.
+Use that link to be redirected to the password assign page.
+After your regular user is created you'll have to manually change the role to admin directly in your database with any DB editor.
+I recommend simply running npx prisma studio and editing the account from there.
+After changing the role, relog into to get updated permissions.

 # Features